scaleoutsystems/fedn/README.rst

    :target: https://fedn.readthedocs.io

 FEDn is a highly scalable and resilient framework for federated machine learning.
-It allows developers, researchers and data scientists to build federated learning systems that scale from local proof-of-concepts to real-world distributed deployments without code change.
-FEDn is designed to scale from pseudo-distributed development on your laptop to real-world production setups in geographically distributed environments.
+It let's developers, researchers and data scientists build federated learning applications that scale from local proof-of-concepts to real-world distributed deployments without code change.

 Core Features
 =============